UncertainProd/FnF-Spritesheet-and-XML-Maker/README.md

 <img src="./docs/on-mouse-hover.png"> <br />

 ### Clip to bounding box
-If your induvidual frames have extra whitespace in them and you want them all cropped to just their bounding box, click this checkbox before generating the files.<br/>
+If your induvidual frames have extra whitespace in them and you want them all cropped to just their bounding box, click this checkbox before generating the files.
+This checkbox will show up on clicking the "Spritesheet Generation Settings" button<br/>
 <img src="./docs/bbox-comparison.png" width="400px" /><br />
 On left is how the image will be considered if this checkbox is left unchecked.
 On the right is how it'll be considered if it is checked. <small>(Side note: Most of the time you won't really have to use this feature, but it is provided just in case)</small>